academic advice

 The Stage 2 complaint is done via an online form found here.
 It must be submitted within one calendar month of the date the Stage 1 form is returned to you.
 As part of your Stage 2 complaint you must explain why the resolution or action taken by the University in response to your complaint has been inadequate.

 The University will appoint an Investigating Officer who will look into the complaint.
 They will likely request a meeting with you to discuss the matters.
 A Students’ Union adviser can attend the meeting with you if enough notice is given, usually 48 hours or more, and there are advisers available.
 The Investigating Officer will also likely meet with others involved in the complaint as part of their investigation.
-They will then produce a report that will propose a resolution.
+They will then produce a report that will include proposed outcomes.

 When do I need to submit my complaint by?

-For Stage 2, this needs to be submitted to the Complaints Team within one calendar month of the date the completed Stage 1 complaint form was returned to you by the University staff member it was submitted to.
+For Stage 2, this needs to be submitted within one calendar month of the date the completed Stage 1 complaint form was returned to you.

 Can a group complaint be made?